Joanne-Nguy/Joanne-Nguy.github.io/_scheduled/2025-04-16-strawberry-coffee-cake.md

 #### Procedure

 ##### Prepare Crumb Topping
+**Hands-on**: 5 mins
 1. In a large bowl, combine brown sugar, flour and cinnamon.
 2. Add the cold butter and press between fingers to create small flat disks of butter.
 Continue pressing the butter until pea-sized crumbs remain.
 3. Cover the bowl and place in fridge to chill.

 ##### Prepare Cheese Topping
+**Hands-on**: 5 mins
 1. In a large bowl, add the softened cheese and salt.
 2. Whisk until combined.
 The cheese will be thick.

 ##### Prepare Berries
+**Hands-on**: 5 mins
 1. If using fresh berries, wash in a colander and briefly dry.
 2. Cut the berries into 1/2 x 1/2" cubes.
 - The size does not need to be precise.
 At this size, strawberries will stil have a slight crunch after baking.
 3. Set prepared berries aside.

 ##### Prepare Batter
-1. Pre-heat oven at 350<sup>o</sup>F and grease 9" springform pan.
+**Hands-on**: 10 mins
-2. In a large bowl, sift flour, baking powder, baking soda and salt.
+1. In a large bowl, sift flour, baking powder, baking soda and salt.
 Briefly mix with a silicone spatula.
 Set dry ingredients aside.
-3. In a stand mixer, ddd butter and granulated sugar.
+2. In a stand mixer, ddd butter and granulated sugar.
 Mix on high until creamy, about 2 mins.
-4. Add 1 egg at a time, mixing until fully incorporated.
+3. Add 1 egg at a time, mixing until fully incorporated.
-5. Add vanilla extract and greek yogurt, mixing briefly.
+4. Add vanilla extract and greek yogurt, mixing briefly.
-6. Scrape down the sides of the bowl.
+5. Scrape down the sides of the bowl.
-7. On low, add half of the dry ingredients until incoporated.
+6. On low, add half of the dry ingredients until incoporated.
 Add the other half of the dry ingredients.
 Mix until incorporated.
-8. Add prepared berries and fold in with silicone spatula.
+7. Add prepared berries and fold in with silicone spatula.

 ##### Bake Cake
+**Hands-on**: 10 mins| **Incubation**: 1.5 h
+1. Pre-heat oven at 350<sup>o</sup>F and grease 9" springform pan.
-1. In the greased springform pan, spread about 1/2 to 2/3 of the cake batter to cover the bottom of the pan with the angled spatula, if using.
+2. In the greased springform pan, spread about 1/2 to 2/3 of the cake batter to cover the bottom of the pan with the angled spatula, if using.
-2. Sprinkle half the crumb on top of the batter
+3. Sprinkle half the crumb on top of the batter
-3. Spread the rest of the cake batter.
+4. Spread the rest of the cake batter.
 - Batter will be thick and difficult to spread, but when baked, it will spread to form a complete layer.
-4. Spread cheese topping.
+5. Spread cheese topping.
 Again, cheese will be thick, but will spread with heat.
-5. Sprinkle the rest of the crumb layer over the cheese topping.
+6. Sprinkle the rest of the crumb layer over the cheese topping.
-6. Bake cake at 350<sup>o</sup>F for 60-65 mins or until center no longer jiggles.
+7. Bake cake at 350<sup>o</sup>F for 60-65 mins or until center no longer jiggles.
 Halfway through bake time, lightly wrap aluminum foil over the springform pan.
 - Test cake doneness with a BBQ skewer through the center of the cake -- it should come out mostly clean.
-7. Cool cake for at least 30 mins at room temperature before removing the springform pan.
+8. Cool cake for at least 30 mins at room temperature before removing the springform pan.
-8. Serve generous slices with tea or coffee.
+9. Serve generous slices with tea or coffee.

 <table>
   <tr>